 - you live in a community-property state,

-- you and your spouse are exclusive owners of an unincorporated business, and
+- you and your spouse exclusively own an unincorporated business, and

-- your combined income is greater than the social security contribution and benefit base per year.
+- your combined income exceeds the social security contribution and benefit base per year.

-If your spouse died in 2009, 2010, or 2011, and you did not remarry before 2012, then you may file a joint return instead of an individual return, if you are otherwise entitled to file jointly, even if you did not do so.
-You can claim a child, stepchild, or adopted child, but not a foster child who lived with you during 2011 at which you paid over half the cost of maintaining of household expenses.
-The child must have lived with you for the entire year, however, not counting temporary absences.
-Note that this differs from head of household status in that a foster child is a qualifying dependent and that the residency requirement is only a half year rather than a full year.
+- If the spouse of a qualifying surviving spouse with a dependent child died in 2009, 2010, or 2011, and the surviving spouse did not remarry before 2012, then a joint return can be filed instead of an individual return, if the spouse is otherwise entitled to file jointly, even if she did not do so.
+A child, stepchild, or adopted child, but not a foster child who lived with the spouse during 2011 can be claimed, if the taxpayer paid over ½ the cost of maintaining household expenses.
+The child must have lived with the spouse for the entire year, not counting temporary absences.
+Note that this differs from head of household status in that a foster child is a qualifying dependent and that the residency requirement is only ½ year rather than a full year.

 - In California, Nevada, and Washington, registered domestic partners were subject to federal income tax community property rules, but were not deemed married under federal law, so they could not file a joint return.
 Only legally married same-sex couples could file a joint return.